Global Health Program

 - Every year medical school’s faculty, students and other staff go to overseas countries including Nicaragua, Honduras, Ghana, Kenya, Tanzania, Nigeria, Cambodia, Haiti, Gambia, Nepal, India, Philippines and other countries, for which the school’s global health program can facilitate, coordinate and provide supervision to make their efforts more effective.

-- There are partners in the community including UIS, HSHS Mission Outreach, African Medical Foundation and IHDN (International Health and Development Network), who want SIU to take leadership role to help their efforts for global health.
+- There are partners in the community including UIS, HSHS Mission Outreach, African Medical Foundation and IHDN (International Health and Development Network), who want SIU School of Medicine to take a leadership role to help their efforts for global health.

 - Faculty members at SIU School of Medicine are either conducting or looking for opportunities to do research in overseas countries who need guidance and coordinating office within the school.